prowriting/prowritingaid.csharp/docs/AsyncTextResultApi.md

 <a name="asynctextresultgetresult"></a>
 # **AsyncTextResultGetResult**
-> TextAnalysisResponse AsyncTextResultGetResult (string taskId)
+> AsyncResponseTextAnalysisResponse AsyncTextResultGetResult (string taskId)